BlueMap-Minecraft/BlueMapWiki/community/CloudflareTunnel.md

 - Cloudflare account,
 - Domain you own,
-- Server you can install Cloudlare Tunnels,
+- Server you can install Cloudflare Tunnels,
 - Credit card/prepaid card you have.

 ## Adding a domain to Cloudflare